Managing MySQL users

 yandex_mdb_mysql_user

-resource with the description of the desired user. -
+resource with the user's description. -

 Make sure the settings are correct.